BiasedRiot/SaorTech-cloud-services/README.md

 ```

-Figure out which services you want (Discussed below) and edit the values such as email, domain, user etc... in the scripts.
+Figure out which services you want (Discussed below) and add the neccessary values with CLI arguments (email, domain, user etc...)

 Then just run the script.

 ```
-./SaorTech-cloud-services/<Whichever service you want>
+./SaorTech-cloud-services/<Whichever service you want> <Whichever flags needed>
 ```